Willem van Jaarsveld

 Willem van Jaarsveld received MScs in Physics and in Econometrics and a PhD in Operations Research from Rotterdam Erasmus University in 2013.
 He spent a year of his PhD candidacy at Carnegie Mellon University.
 After graduation, we worked as an assistant professor at the Erasmus School of Economics, prior to joining the OPAC group in 2015.

-An improved method for forecasting spare parts demand using extreme value theoryEuropean Journal of Operational Research (2017)
+A two-step method for forecasting spare parts demand using information on component repairsEuropean Journal of Operational Research (2012)

 - Design of operations planning and control systems

 - Project Management